Armistice Memorial in Compiègne Forest and Compiegne wagon (1918 & 1940)

 (Here, on 11 November 1918, the criminal pride of the German empire was vanquished by the free peoples it had sought to enslave).

-Summing up the history of the ‘Clairière de l’Armistice’ (Armistice clearing), toward the Spring of 1927 when the famous Foch carriage was finally assigned for restoration and transportation to a new museum in the Western part of the Armistice clearing, the memorial site had been a landmark for four and a half year.
-Similar to the event back in April 1921 with the arrival to Paris, on April 8, 1927, the iconic carriage was taken out from the courtyard of the ‘Hotel des Invalides’ to be transported to Compiegne and the site next to the Rethondes station.
+Summing up the history of the ‘Clairière de l’Armistice’ (Armistice clearing), toward the Spring of 1927, when the famous Foch’s wagon was finally assigned for restoration and transportation to a new museum in the Western part of the Armistice clearing, the memorial site had been a landmark for four and a half years.
+Similar to the event back in April 1921 with the arrival in Paris, on April 8, 1927, the iconic Compiegne train car was taken out from the courtyard of the ‘Hotel des Invalides’ to be transported to Compiegne and the site next to the Rethondes station.
 As I have stated above, it made its way once again to the workshops of Saint-Denis for half a year.
-As a matter of fact, the famous 2419 D railway car reached the site of its future exposition already on October 19, 1927.
+The famous 2419 D railway car reached the site of its future exposition as early as October 19, 1927.
 The official opening of the carriage shelter was set on November 11 to commemorate the ninth anniversary of the Armistice agreement, and the fifth year of the memorial.

-Marshal Foch was once again the VIP guest of the ceremony, accompanied by his November 1918 companions and Georges Leygues, a man of different political positions, in 1927 a ‘Ministres Français de la Marine et des Colonies’ (French Minister of the Navy and the colonies).
-The iconic carriage since that day was to be exhibited within the concrete shelter-like museum next to the clearing itself.
+Marshal Foch was once again the VIP guest of the ceremony, accompanied by his November 1918 companions and Georges Leygues, a man of different political positions, in 1927, a ‘Ministre Français de la Marine et des Colonies’ (French Minister of the Navy and the colonies).
+The iconic carriage, since that day, was to be exhibited within the concrete shelter-like museum next to the clearing itself.
 Ferdinand Foch passed away peacefully on March 20, 1929, one and a half years after the inauguration ceremony in Compiegne, and was buried within the ‘Hotel des Invalides’ close to Napoleon Bonaparte.
 Adolf Hitler would visit the site during his one-day visit to Paris in June 1940.
-In 1937 a statue of the Marshal was erected on one side of the famous Armistice clearing.
+In 1937, a statue of the Marshal was erected on one side of the famous Armistice clearing.

 HITLER’S AMBITIONS AND THE GERMAN TRIUMPH IN THE WEST IN 1940